Dozens of kids involved in 'incomprehensible' school tragedy

 The three boys and two girls died after after a sudden wind gust lifted the castle 10 metres into the air at Hillcrest Primary School in Devonport on Thursday.

+“It just hurts … knowing I won’t be able to see him again,” she told Nine News on Friday.

+“We’re not the only ones hurting, and we know that, it’s horrible but thanks to those who are reaching out and helping,” Peter’s cousin Jye Dodts said.

-Three children remain in a critical condition in Royal Hobart Hospital, while one has been discharged, Tasmania Police Commissioner Darren Hine said on Friday.
+Three children remain in a critical condition in Royal Hobart Hospital, while one had been discharged by Friday morning, Tasmania Police Commissioner Darren Hine said.

 Nine children in total were injured when the freak gust lifted the castle up while they were enjoying end-of-year celebrations on the final day of term with about 30 of their school mates.
 Several adults were also injured.